tobie/pr-preview/README.md

 ## Assumptions

-Th eonly assumption made by webidl-pr-preview is that you're using Bikeshed to edit your spec.
+Th eonly assumption made by pr-preview is that you're using Bikeshed to edit your spec.

 ## Configuration

-You can configure webidl-pr-preview by adding a `.pr-preview.json` json file at the root of your repository with the following fields:
+You can configure pr-preview by adding a `.pr-preview.json` json file at the root of your repository with the following fields: